 option to create complex sequences:

 The following values may be assigned to keys, using the

 option.
 Not all available values are listed.
-Standard Unicode values may be used as well.
+Standard Unicode values may be used

 |Value||Keyboard Key||Value||Keyboard Key|

 |63234||Left ←||61751||Ctrl-Keypad -|

 |61733||Keypad .||61757||Num Lock|